nens/threedi-docs/source/h_schema_300.rst

 This migration guide describes the changes from database schema version 219 to database schema 300.

-For a complete and detailed overview of the changes in each of the tables and columns, see <other/3Di database schema 219 to schema 300.xlsx>`_
+For a complete and detailed overview of the changes in each of the tables and columns, see the :download:`Migration guide spreadsheet <other/3Di database schema 219 to schema 300.xlsx>`

 .. note::